What are PIP implants?

 What was the PIP scandal?

-Poly Implant Prothese (PIP) was a French company which launched in 1991.
+Poly Implant Prothese (PIP) was a French company that launched in 1991.
 They made silicone breast implants.
-Over their 20 year existence, PIP is believed to have made around two million sets of implants which were distributed to clinics across the globe, mostly to Europe, Australia and the Americas.
+Over its 20-year existence, PIP is believed to have made around two million sets of implants distributed to clinics across the globe, mostly to Europe, Australia and North and South America.

-By around 2009, surgeons in France were reporting an abnormally high rate of implant rupture and concerns began to grow.
+By around 2009, surgeons in France reported an abnormally high rate of implant rupture, and concerns began to grow.
 This was followed by an investigation and subsequent recall and banning of PIP implants by 2010.
-Various enquiries were launched and the PIP implants were found to contain an illegal, industrial-grade silicone and carried a significantly higher risk of split, rupture or leak.
-Some studied estimated that figure at two times higher, while other studies concluded the risk of rupture was up to 34 times greater in PIP implants.
+Various enquiries were launched, and the PIP implants were found to contain an illegal, industrial-grade silicone and carried a significantly higher risk of split, rupture or leak.
+Some studies estimated that figure at two times higher, while other studies concluded the risk of rupture was up to 34 times greater in PIP implants.

-There were some allegations that the PIP implants increased the risk of a rare form of cancer known as anaplastic large cell lymphoma.
+Some allegations that the PIP implants increased the risk of a rare form of cancer known as anaplastic large cell lymphoma.
 However, a committee of British medical experts found no link between PIP and cancer.
-While PIP implants may not pose an immediate danger to the health of patients, many people still suffered from the distress and anxiety of having been fitted with riskier implants.
+Nevertheless, while PIP implants may not pose an immediate danger to patients' health, many people still suffered from the distress and anxiety of having been fitted with riskier implants.

 How did the medical industry change as a result of the PIP Scandal?

-Yet, despite the distresses caused by this scandal, some positives did emerge as a result.
-PIP implants were recalled and you will never run the risk of being fitted with them.
+Yet, despite the distress caused by this scandal, some positives did emerge as a result.
+First, PIP implants were recalled, and you will never run the risk of being fitted with them.

 Breast implants are now produced under more stringent regulations too.
 After 2010, the European Commission began working on new regulatory frameworks which called for greater transparency, safety and training standards.
 This became known as the European Medical Devices Regulation.
-It is a law which holds companies accountable, preventing them from sidestepping proper regulations and endangering patients’ wellbeing in the future.
+It is a law that holds companies accountable, preventing them from sidestepping proper regulations and endangering patients’ well-being in the future.

 How do I know if I have PIP Implants?

-If you fear you may have PIP implants from a breast augmentation procedure in the past, there are a number of ways you can find out for certain.
-You can contact the clinic or hospital where you had your surgery, they will have details in your hospital records.
+If you fear you may have PIP implants from a breast augmentation procedure in the past, there are several ways you can find out for certain.
+First, you can contact the clinic or hospital where you had your surgery; they will have details in your hospital records.
 There is also a chance that your GP may have kept medical notes which will clarify the matter.
-You can also schedule a free consultation with a Medbelle surgeon, they will be happy to advise you on the matter and spell out your options going forward.
+You can also schedule a free consultation with a Medbelle surgeon; they will be happy to advise you on the matter and spell out your options in the future.